difio/blog/source/_posts/2012-02-11-how-to-write-client-side-tool-for-monupco.markdown

 * Send a POST request to https://$devel-server-url/application/register/;

+* When sending the request make sure to include a `User-agent` header matching the name and version of the package.
+If using common packages add their names/versions too.

 * If everything went fine you will receive a 200 status code and response in JSON format:
         {
             'message' : string,